-Peyton Manning, Super Bowl winning quarterback and three time NFL MVP, has revealed what makes him one of the greatest gunslingers to ever grace gridiron: the use of Gaelic!
+Peyton Manning, Super Bowl winning quarterback and three time NFL MVP, revealed when he was the Indianapolis Colts quarterback what makes him one of the greatest gunslingers to ever grace gridiron: the use of Gaelic!

 Manning mesmerizes his opponents by calling plays in Irish at the line of scrimmage that only he and his offense can understand.
 Well, sort of.

 Now, while he may not have been 100 percent serious in this video (see link above), Manning can be heard rattling off what appears to be his version of one, two, three (a haon, a do, a tri) in Gaelic.

 Even center Jeff Saturday was a bit perplexed by Peyton’s grasp of Gaelic.